Download This Sample

 - Conservation Status: Least concern

-- They are the largest among the species of owls found in Northern America.
-With white feathers covering their whole body, snowy owls can blend in with and survive in arctic surroundings easily.
+- With white feathers covering their whole body, snowy owls can blend in and survive in arctic surroundings easily.

 - A male snowy owl has feathers that are whiter with fewer brown bars and spots along.
-On the other hand, females are larger in size and darker in color.
+Females, on the other hand, are larger in size and darker in color.